goreleaser/nfpm/www/docs/configuration.md

 platform: linux

 # Version. (required)
-# This will expand any env var you set in the field, eg version: ${SEMVER}
+# This will expand any env var you set in the field, e.g. version: ${SEMVER}
 # Some package managers, like deb, require the version to start with a digit.
 # Hence, you should not prefix the version with 'v'.
 version: 1.2.3

-# Version Schema allows you to specify how to parse the version String.
+# Version Schema allows you to specify how to parse the version string.
 # Default is `semver`
 #   `semver` attempt to parse the version string as a valid semver version.
 #       The parser is lenient; it will strip a `v` prefix and will accept